 Rio De Janeiro Nightlife

 A popular way to warm things up is to start at one of the numerous beach bars with a coconut juice or cocktail in the cooler early evening.
 Head off to one of Rio de Janeiro's trendy beach communities, such as Copacabana, Ipanema, or Leblon and explore the bars and clubs; but be warned, some of these places may not grant entry to people wearing shorts and T-shirts or flip-flops.

-Live music and dancing is also big in Rio de Janeiro and there is a wide variety, such as samba, bossa nova, rock, MBP (Brazilian pop), blues, jazz and much more.
-If you search hard enough, there is sure to be a gig happening somewhere in this vibrant city on any given night.
+Live music and dancing is an integral part of Rio culture, and there is a wide variety, such as samba, bossa nova, rock, MBP (Brazilian pop), blues, jazz, and much more.
+A quick search will reveal a gig happening somewhere in this vibrant city on any given night.
 You can also watch samba school rehearsal parties, where local drummers and dancers showcase their skills in warehouses for thousands of people.
 It's a great way to get a taste of the Carnival atmosphere at other times of the year.